 A regular check-up for your furnace is probably at the bottom of your to-do list.
 However, as we approach the colder months, now is the smartest time to ensure your furnace is ready to provide you maximum comfort throughout the season.

 .
 Just like all mechanical equipment, the working life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
 Also, regular cleanings can help pinpoint going concerns before they become big problems and you end up cashing out for emergency rates on a cold winter night.
 Plus, because furnaces burn fuel to make it hot, it’s important to inspect all the various pieces to ensure there aren’t any splits or leaks that could impact the safety of your home.
-Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.
+Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual equipment maintenance to keep valid, so skipping your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
-Be sure to get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from R & M Climate Control Service Experts Heating & Air Conditioning.
+Most manufacturers’ warranties call for yearly system maintenance to keep valid, so skipping your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your furnace does ever stop working in the middle of a cold snap.
+Be sure to get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from R & M Climate Control .

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter